Budibase/website/content/blog/app-building/difference-between-rule-based-role-based-access-control.md

 ![Auditing rule-based access control systems](https://res.cloudinary.com/daog6scxm/image/upload/v1653385502/cms/Rule-based_visibility_and_auditing_a6bmz8.png "Auditing rule-based access control systems")

 This makes it challenging to audit the implementation of your access control system, either on an individual user basis or more widely.
 In turn, this can create difficulties when trying to identify issues or oversights in your policy.

+You might also like our guide to [operations automation](https://budibase.com/blog/automation/what-is-operations-automation/).

 #### Responding to change